-I am pleased to present the 2013/14 - 2015/16 Service Plan for the Ministry of Environment and the Environmental Assessment Office.
+I am pleased to present the Revised 2013/14 - 2015/16 Service Plan for the Ministry of Environment and the Environmental Assessment Office.

-I'm proud of the support my ministry provides to government's key initiatives - the BC Jobs Plan and the Families First Agenda for B.C.
+I'm proud of the support my ministry provides to government's key initiative - the BC Jobs Plan for B.C.
 While a traditional view of environmental protection might pit our ministry's mandate against job growth and more family supporting jobs, I - along with Premier Clark - couldn't disagree more.
 And I believe the work we've undertaken on climate change, waste management, species at risk plans like the boreal caribou management plan, strategic park boundary amendments and increased rigour on environmental assessments, including a new environmental mitigation policy and work on assessing cumulative effects, speak to our guiding principal; environmental protection and stewardship is the bedrock on which to build a growing economy.
 In a province blessed with rainforests, world-class recreation opportunities, Canada's only desert and greatest biodiversity, our balanced approach isn't optional - it's imperative.

-It's the reason why we will continue to stand up for British Columbia's interests on the Northern Gateway Pipeline proposal at the National Energy Board's Joint Review Panel hearings as an intervenor.
-Our participation is guided by five clear principles that all heavy oil pipeline proposals must meet.
+It's the reason why we stood up for British Columbia's interests on the Northern Gateway Pipeline proposal at the National Energy Board's Joint Review Panel hearings as an intervenor and why we will continue ensuring B.C.'s environmental interests are protected with respect to all other proposals.
+We continue to be guided by five clear principles that all heavy oil pipeline proposals must meet.
 A completed environmental assessment review, world leading marine and land oil spill prevention and response, First Nations participation and a fair share of project benefits are non-negotiable tenets of our approach.
-Considerable ministry resources are being invested in coordinating B.C.'s participation in the review of the proposed Northern Gateway Project.
+Considerable ministry resources were invested in coordinating B.C.'s participation in the review of the proposed Northern Gateway Project.

-My ministry has backed up these conditions through the development of world-leading practices for land-based spill prevention and response by releasing a policy development discussion paper that will lead to comprehensive stakeholder engagement with industry, spill prevention and response experts, First Nations, the federal government, and local governments.
-Central to the discussion will be the polluter pay principle.
+My ministry has backed up these conditions through the development of world-leading practices for land-based spill prevention and response by releasing a policy development discussion paper which has led to comprehensive stakeholder engagement with industry, spill prevention and response experts, First Nations, the federal government, and local governments.
+This includes a three day symposium on world class spill response with approximately 200 participants and an ongoing working group who will develop recommendations to the ministry.
+The ministry will also continue to work with experts in spill preparedness and response on the development a world-leading marine spill plan.
+Central to these discussions is the polluter pay principle.